tangsteve/Cleaning.Data_Ass3/README.md

 # Use apply() to return col names with a list of 561 variables
 # Use rbind() to build a new dataframe each time when loop is about to finished
 # Finally, put columns of subject and activity back ino dataframe to export data
-# dimension should therefore be 180 entries, each 30 subject, each 6 activities and 561 means for each variables measured.
+# 180 entries for each 30 subject, each 6 activities and 561 means for each variables measured.
 df_0 <- data.frame()

 for (i in 1:30){